Engin-Boot/capture-behavior-of-a-visit-counter-sanjeev-nnn/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given
+  Given a counter sensor that's turned on
-  When
+  When the patients enters the hospital
-  Then
+  Then count gets incremented in the sensor.

 Scenario: Alert when seating capacity is full

-  Given
+  Given the sensor works fine
-  When
+  When the seating capacity is full
-  Then
+  Then an alert in the sensor can be noted.